Product

 AR

-Amit RG is the founder of Richpanel, an AI-first customer service platform serving 1,000+ brands.
+Amit RG is the founder of Richpanel, the AI-native helpdesk serving 3,000+ brands.
 He shipped the two systems most directly relevant to this article's framework: the typed tool-call layer that powers the action axis (the same layer described in the four-layer hallucination defense) and the CX Manager AI that powers the learning axis (a per-tenant manager process that watches operations, surfaces SOP gaps, and evolves the agent harness without an engineering ticket).
 The article is drawn from 69 Avoma demo transcripts (April 17 to May 8, 2026), 15 closed mid-market deals from the same period, and production telemetry from live Richpanel tenants.
 Disagreements welcome on X: @realamitrg.

 Why this matters before the demo